 If this becomes a pattern and your partner never seems willing to admit their toxic behaviors, sadly — and while you will perhaps hold on to the hope that “one day they will change” — it’s probably time to move on.

-2. If You Bring Something Up, Emotionally Immature Partners Label You as Too Sensitive or Clingy
+2. If You Bring Something Up, They Label You as Too Sensitive or Clingy

 In a healthy relationship, if you try to assertively address an issue or a behavior you don’t like, you shouldn’t be automatically described as being too sensitive or clingy.